SinghporaConsulting/CloudToolchain/README.md

 # cloud-toolchain
-Collection of scripts for common server setup tasks Easy to configure and repeatable
+Collection of scripts for common server setup tasks and DevOps automation Easy to configure and repeatable
 Continuous integration ready